gzachariadis/Android/README.md

 <h1 align="center">Android</h1>

-A virtual storage space for my configuration regarding my Android Phone.
+<p align="center">A virtual storage space for my configuration regarding my Android Phone.</p>

-This is for personal use only.
-Don't expect frequent updates.
+<p align="center">This is for personal use only.
+Don't expect frequent updates.</p>

-Feel free to copy whatever you think fits onto your own configuration.

 All applications that are listed are: